andrew-johnson-4/lambda-mountain/README.md

 More information is available on the [λ☶ Wiki](https://github.com/andrew-johnson-4/-/wiki).

+### What is a Fragment Assembler?

+An assembler takes pieces of data, and sticks them together.
+Assemblers don't always understand the meaning of what they do, they just do it.

+A fragment is a Key-Value Map of Strings to S-Expressions.
+This data structure permits more detailed manipulation of code than a typical assembler.

 ### What is Ad-Hoc Specialization?

 If we have several overloaded functions then specialization lets us choose the best fit for any particular application.